 In the case of the North Coast, all the available funds were allocated to a variety of projects, and all but one of the projects has been completed and the funds have been disbursed.
-The remaining project is in progress and the recipient is working with legal council to try to recover funds previously advanced, and still plans to complete the project during 2020, at which time the remainder of their CST grant will be disbursed.
+The remaining project is in progress and is expected to be completed during 2020, at which time the remainder of their CST grant will be disbursed.